-Not saying that it can’t be done, but starting in late fall allows you plenty of time to perform thorough research and generate enthusiasm for your trip without having to deal with a fast approaching deadline.
+Not saying that it can’t be done.
+However, starting in late fall allows you plenty of time to perform thorough research and generate enthusiasm for your trip.
+And, you don’t have to deal with a fast approaching deadline!

 Once You’ve Chosen a Goal, the Next Step is to Test it According to SMART